ishaantaylor/plcinterpreter/README.md

 Interpreter for a Java/C like language written in a common Lisp dialect, Scheme.

 ##How to use:
-1. Clone repository and 'run' `interpreter.rkt`.
+1. Clone repository and 'run' `interpreter.scm`.

 2. Each branch has a different interpreter:
   ####`dev`